Allianz Care Mental Health Network

 It is also important to make contact with the practitioner before you have your first appointment to ask about the cost of treatment.
 Under your Allianz Care Australia OSHC policy, treatment by mental health practitioners is covered at the MBS benefit amount.
 Often mental health practitioners will charge fees above this amount and any gap fees between the MBS benefit amount and the practitioner’s fee is not covered under your OSHC policy so it is important to choose a practitioner that suits your needs.

 You may want to speak with one of the providers in our mental health network to help you make the right choice in finding a suitable practitioner, or use our find a doctor tool to locate a mental health practitioner near you.
+If your GP has recommended that you see a dietitian as part of your treatment plan, you can also access our dietitian network.

 • GP Mental Health Plan/GP Management Plan – When issues go beyond just being occasionally anxious or stressed, seeking help is an important first step.
 Having an appointment with your GP is important early in your treatment journey.
 Sometimes mental health issues can be caused by an underlying health condition and your GP is best placed to investigate.
 Your GP will also determine whether a referral to another medical practitioner or allied health practitioner under a GP Mental Health or Management Plan is required.